awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/copy-launch-config.md

 # Copy launch configurations to launch templates<a name="copy-launch-config"></a>

-To migrate from launch configurations to launch templates, you must copy or recreate your launch configurations as launch templates\.
-We recommend that you migrate to launch templates to take advantage of the latest features of Amazon EC2 and Amazon EC2 Auto Scaling\.
+To migrate your existing Auto Scaling groups from launch configurations to launch templates, you must copy or recreate your launch configurations as launch templates\.
+This topic shows you how to copy your launch configurations to launch templates using the Amazon EC2 Auto Scaling console\.

-If you copy your launch configurations, you can migrate them all at once, or you can perform an incremental migration over time by choosing which launch configurations to copy\.
 The copying feature is available only from the console\.

 **To copy a launch configuration to a launch template \(console\)**